If you need information or documents from these pages in another language or in a different format please email

 - A clear line of accountability for safeguarding, reflected in our governance arrangements;

-- Arrangements to work with local authorities through our Local Safeguarding Children Boards, Safeguarding Adult Boards and Health and Wellbeing Boards;
+- Arrangements to work with local authorities through our Local Safeguarding Children Partnership's, Safeguarding Adult Boards and Health and Wellbeing Boards;

 - Arrangements to share information between service providers, agencies and commissioners;

 - Designated doctors and nurses who are responsible for safeguarding children and looked after children.
-We also have a designated paediatrician for unexpected deaths in childhood; and
+We also have a designated doctor for deaths in childhood; and

-- A designated lead for adult safeguarding and a lead for the Mental Capacity Act
+- A designated nurse for adult safeguarding and a lead for the Mental Capacity Act

 We closely monitor how effective our safeguarding arrangements for adults and children cared for in health services in Brighton and Hove are through governance and quality assurance processes.
 In turn, NHS England oversees these processes to make sure all CCGs are meeting their safeguarding responsibilities.

 Brighton and Hove Safeguarding Children Partnership (BHSCP) and Local Safeguarding Adults Board (LSAB)

 The Brighton & Hove Safeguarding Children Partnership is a multi-agency group involved in promoting the welfare of children and young people in Brighton and Hove.

 The Local Safeguarding Adults Board works to empower and protect vulnerable adults in Brighton and Hove.